CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/getting started/create-server.md

 ### Description

 The User Interface (UI) for Dedicated Cloud Compute (DCC) has been updated with a new look and feel.
-This documents the process to logon and launch the new UI.
+This documents the process to follow to logon and launch the new UI.

 ### Audience